 Rod Crawford <firstname.lastname@example.org>

-Producer Mark Hellinger, who narrates the movie, died of a heart attack before the film was released into theaters.
-Following Hellinger's death, executives at Universal Studios were ready to scrap the movie.
-They had no idea how to market it, and feared it would be a box office failure.
-But Hellinger's family reminded the studio that Hellinger's contract for the film included a "guarantee of release" clause from Universal.
-Having no choice, Universal released the film in theaters, and were surprised when it became a hit, and received two Oscars.
+Producer Mark Hellinger, who narrates the movie, died of a heart attack before the film was released.
+Following his death, Universal Pictures executives were ready to scrap the movie.
+They had no idea how to market it, and feared it would be a box-office failure.
+However, Hellinger's family reminded the studio that his contract for the film included a "guarantee of release" clause from Universal.
+Having no choice, Universal released the film in theaters, and was surprised when it became a hit and received two Oscars.
 See more »

 Was this review helpful to you?